craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- Creation Skill are the Skills related to the Creation process of this equipment and the Difficulty Class of succeeding in Creation.
 	- Creation Tools are the total Tool Actions required to work on this equipment's Creation.
 	- Creation Materials are the items assembled as a part of the Creation process.

-###### Equipment without Creation Costs
-Some Equipment (such as Oil) does not have a Creation clause.
-These Equipment are created by more complex processes than our characters can emulate in a reasonable amount of time with assumedly mobile tools.

 ##### Tool Actions
 Tool Actions are the specific uses that a Tool or Toolkit have.
 Any combination of equipment with relevant Tool Actions will fulfill Tool Action requirements.
 Providing more Tools with relevant Tool Actions does not benefit the Creation process.

+###### Equipment without Creation Costs
+Some Equipment does not have a Creation clause.
+These Equipment are created by more complex processes than our characters can emulate in a reasonable amount of time with assumedly mobile tools.

 ## Example Equipment
 ### Consumables